LappleApple/awesome-leading-and-managing/Media-Blogs-Newsletters-Podcasts.md

 - [ConferenceList](https://conferencelist.io/) - by Cezar Floroiu.
 A list of conferences around the world.
 Get out there and make your voice heard.

+- [all REMOTE news](https://allremotenews.com/) - The Remote & Future of Work news aggregator platform.

 ### Newsletters

 - [Engineering Impact](https://www.gitprime.com/engineering-impact/) - by GitPrime.
 A weekly email covering trends in engineering leadership, productivity, culture, and scaling development teams.